mdsol-share/crichton/doc/api_descriptor_documents.md

 these or reference an external semantic document.
 - The Descriptor Document assumes that it can reference an external, human-readable semantic documentation of any properties or affordances such as the links and forms that the Descriptor Document exposes.
-You can use an _API Descriptor Document_ to generate some of human-readable information; however, the Document presupposes external repositories for any URIs that it references.
+You can use an _API Descriptor Document_ to generate some of the human-readable information; however, the Document presupposes external repositories for any URIs that it references.
 - The Descriptor Document separates the definition of protocol and media-type information from the semantic definition of the resource's semantic data and transitions as a RESTful design tool.